JorelAli/CommandAPI/docssrc/src/tooltips.md

 /warp <location>
 ```

 First, we'll declare our arguments.
-Here, we use a `LocationArgument` and use the `replaceWithSafeSuggestionsT` method, with a parameter for the command sender, so we can get information about the world.
+Here, we use a `LocationArgument` and use the `tooltips` method, with a parameter for the command sender, so we can get information about the world.
 We populate the suggestions with tooltips using `Tooltip.of(Location, String)` and collate them together with `Tooltip.arrayOf(Tooltip<Location>...)`:

 ```java
 {{#include ../../CommandAPI/commandapi-core/src/test/java/Examples.java:SafeTooltips}}